5 Dangerous Cybersecurity Mistakes Companies Make and How to Avoid Them

 It’s critical that all companies involved in collecting user data know the security risks as well as the compliance and privacy regulations that apply to their organization.
 Depending on the industry, your organization may need to comply with HIPAA, GLBA, GDPR, and FERPA, among others, to avoid serious penalties.
 Along with complying with relevant laws and regulations, it’s important to complete routine compliance risk assessments to further ensure the security of sensitive data.

 Additionally, the web forms used to collect data must have the right authentication, encryption, and data integrity protocols to optimize security.
 When collecting data through online forms, it’s best to follow the concept of least privilege—using admin controls to limit user access to only those who require the information or are authorized to make changes.
 End-to-end encryption is also critical to ensure that data is safe as it travels between web forms and other systems.

 Avoid data security mistakes with FormAssembly

 At FormAssembly, we understand the critical importance of keeping data safe.
 Our team works together to foster an environment of cybersecurity awareness and dedication to the highest standards.
 We follow the NIST Cybersecurity Framework, which provides standards and guidelines for minimizing and managing cybersecurity risks.
-Our platform is also compliant with GDPR, HIPAA, FERPA, EU-U.S. Privacy Shield, PCI DSS Level 1, and FedRAMP.
+Our platform is also compliant with GDPR, HIPAA, FERPA, PCI DSS Level 1, and FedRAMP.

 Along with routinely providing cybersecurity awareness training for our employees, we deploy both the IDS (Intrusion Detection System) and IPS (Intrusion Prevention System), with robust centralized logging practices for enhanced security.
 Across the industries our customers serve, we are dedicated to maintaining the highest level of security and compliance for our users.